sdcnku/micropython/docs/library/omv.image.rst

    ``quality`` is the compression quality (0-100) (int).

+.. method: image.jpeg_encode_for_ide()

+   This formats the JPEG data for transmission to OpenMV IDE to display by encoding every 6-bits as a byte valued between 128-191.
+This is done to prevent JPEG data from being misinterpreted as other text data in the byte stream.
+This method does the formatting in-place destroying the original JPEG image and returns the encoded jpeg image.

+   You need to use this method to format image data for display to terminal windows created via "Open Terminal" in OpenMV IDE.

+   Returns the image object so you can call another method using ``.`` notation.

+   Only works on JPEG images.

+.. method: image.jpeg_encoded_for_ide()

+   This formats the JPEG data for transmission to OpenMV IDE to display by encoding every 6-bits as a byte valued between 128-191.
+This is done to prevent JPEG data from being misinterpreted as other text data in the byte stream.
+This method does the formatting out-of-place preserving the original JPEG image and returns a new encoded jpeg image.

+   You need to use this method to format image data for display to terminal windows created via "Open Terminal" in OpenMV IDE.

+   Returns the image object so you can call another method using ``.`` notation.

+   Only works on JPEG images.

 .. method:: image.copy([roi, [x_scale, [y_scale, [copy_to_fb=False]]]])

    Creates a deep copy of the image object.